 We flew home when summer ended, and in October 2016 we finally got married after 8 years together.

 Needing some time to work on the business we moved back to Thailand after the wedding, managed to last 2.5 months, then jumped on another one-way flight that took us all the way to Argentina.
 We travelled down through Patagonia, spent 11-days in Antarctica, overlanded all the way to the Atacama Desert, and then ended up back in Argentina.
-That’s where we are today, about to continue our overland mission all the way through South America
+We overlanded through Brazil and into the Peruvian Amazon.

 Our goal is to bring our NOMADasaurus concept of promoting sustainable, long-term adventure travel with us across the globe, using photography, journalism and video as our tools for storytelling.
 By continuing to write for this site, and other publications we freelance for, we aim to entertain, inspire and educate along the way by documenting our first-hand experiences.